shauryajauhari/shauryajauhari.github.io/_posts/2020-07-17-data_mapping.markdown

 <li> <i> https://zenodo.org/record/1324070/files/wt_H3K4me3_read2.fastq.gz </i> </li>
 </ol>

-<p> As noted, the data could be manually downloaded from the website and then loaded to the galaxy instance, or the galaxy interface provides for the direct download as well.</p>
+<p> As noted, the data could be manually downloaded from the website and then loaded to the galaxy instance, or the galaxy interface provides for the direct download as well.
+After the files, have been loaded we shall rename these paired-end files, again, as <i> reads_1 </i> and <i> reads_2 </i>.
+This is the kind of data we would usually get, directly from a sequencing facility, and might be prone to standard errors of quality.
+Anew, the aforementined <a href = "https://shauryajauhari.github.io/quality_control/" > tutorial </a> can be referred for rectifying quality issues.
+We won't get into the ways of mitigating quality setbacks, and join back here right after. </p>